-"ABC World News with David Muir" provides viewers the latest news and analysis of major events from around the country and around the world on the weekend.
-The broadcast draws upon an award-winning team of correspondents, producers and off-air reporters.
+"ABC World News Tonight with David Muir" is the News division’s flagship broadcast.
+With unparalleled reporting, "ABC World News Tonight" empowers viewers each day by providing the latest information and analysis of major news events from around the country and the world.
+Anchored by David Muir (@DavidMuir), the broadcast draws upon an award-winning team of correspondents, producers and off-air reporters.

 For more than a decade at ABC News, Muir has reported from all over America and the world on the most powerful stories and interviewed the top newsmakers of our time.
 His coverage has brought viewers to the front lines of the Great Recession and job creation with his "Made in America" reports; American towns where kids have access to guns, in special investigations with Diane Sawyer; Mogadishu, Somalia during the worst famine in a generation; and Ethiopia where an American doctor was giving the gift of sight.

 Muir began as anchor of "ABC World News Tonight" in September 2014.

 "World News Tonight" coverage of domestic and international events is complemented by: